 Lodging an Allegation(Complaint) with the NLCHP

-As the regulatory body for registered acupuncturists(TCM), medical laboratory technologists and respiratory therapists the NLCHP, is responsible , under the Health Professions Act (2010), for serving and protecting the public.
-The Council does this by ensuring that registrants meet the requirements for registration and uphold the standards of practice and code of ethics for their discipline.
+As the regulatory body for Registered Acupuncturists(R. Ac.), Medical Laboratory Technologists (MLT), Respiratory Therapists (RRT), Speech-Language Pathologists (R. S-LP), Audiologists (R.Aud.) and Dental Hygienists (RDH), the NLCHP is responsible under the Health Professions Act (HPA) for serving and protecting the public.
+The Council does this by ensuring that registrants meet the requirements for registration and uphold the standards of practice and code of ethics for the designated health disciplines.

-If you as a member of the public, an employer or a colleague , have concern(s) about the care/service delivered or about the professional conduct of the health professional you may lodge and allegation (complaint) against the health professional with the Registrar of the NLCHP.
+Members of the public, employers or colleagues with concern(s) about the care/service delivered or the conduct of a health professional designated under the HPA may lodge an allegation (complaint) against the health professional with the Registrar of the NLCHP.

-Many issues that arise between the health professional and the client arise because of misunderstandings, others may arise from genuine errors.
+Many issues that arise between a health professional client arise because of misunderstandings, others may arise from genuine errors.
 Some misunderstandings can be resolved informally but others may require investigations and follow-up by the Council.

-If you have a concern(s) and if you are comfortable with approaching the health professional, talk to the health professional about that concern.
-If you are unable to resolve the concern or do not feel comfortable with talking to the health professional seek out the health professionals manager and discuss the situation.
-If you do not receive satisfaction from your efforts or if you feel that neither of the above options are appropriate you may contact the Registrar of the NLCHP (745-7304 or 1-855-863-8616) for additional advise and or to file a formal allegation (complaint) against the health professional.
+If you have concern(s) and if you are comfortable with approaching the health professional, talk to the health professional about that concern.
+If you are unable to resolve the issue or do not feel comfortable with talking to the health professional seek out the health professional's manager and discuss the situation.
+If you do not receive satisfaction from your efforts or if you feel that neither of the above options are appropriate you may contact the Registrar of the NLCHP (745-7304 or 1-855-863-8616) for additional advise and/ or to file a formal allegation (complaint) against the health professional.